Important Safety Information

 Serious side effects of TRUVADA may also include:

-- New or worsening kidney problems, including kidney failure.
+- Kidney problems, including kidney failure.
 Your healthcare provider may do blood tests to check your kidneys before and during treatment with TRUVADA.
 If you develop kidney problems, your healthcare provider may tell you to stop taking TRUVADA.

 - Bone problems, including bone pain or bones getting soft or thin, may lead to fractures.
 Your healthcare provider may do tests to check your bones.

-- Changes in body fat can happen in people taking TRUVADA or medicines like TRUVADA.
+- Changes in body fat, which can happen in people taking TRUVADA or medicines like TRUVADA.

-The most common side effects in people taking TRUVADA to reduce the risk of getting HIV-1 infection are headache, stomach-area (abdomen) pain, and decreased weight.
+Common side effects in people taking TRUVADA to reduce the risk of getting HIV-1 infection are stomach-area (abdomen) pain, headache, and decreased weight.
 Tell your healthcare provider if you have any side effects that bother you or do not go away.

 What should I tell my healthcare provider before taking TRUVADA?

 - All your health problems.
 Be sure to tell your healthcare provider if you have or have had any kidney, bone, or liver problems, including hepatitis virus infection.